Meike-Ka/Meike-Ka/README.md

 ## Welcome Everybody 👋

-my name is Meike, I am 32 years old and live in the district of Osnabrück.
+my name is Meike, I am 32 years old and live :bee: in the district of Osnabrück.

-I am currently **retraining** as a web developer by neue fische, where I am learning various **training contents**, including:
+I am currently **retraining** as a web developer :computer: by neue fische, where I am learning various **training contents**, including:

 + JavaScipt